+The MPH curricula have been designed to meet current developments in the field of public health, the Council on Education for Public Health (CEPH, 2021) accreditation criteria, and the College's mission, goals, and objectives.
 No matter their program, all students obtain a broad knowledge base of public health issues and perspectives through the core courses.
-Other course requirements vary by concentration, and are listed under each concentration in this handbook.
-All students attain depth in specialized public health knowledge and skills through their concentration.
+All students attain depth in specialized public health knowledge and skills through their concentration (concentration-specific requirements are listed under each concentration in this handbook).
 The concepts presented in the program are integrated and assimilated through applied practice experiences (APEs) and an integrative learning experience (ILE; or Capstone) at the end of the program.
+For program requirement details, refer to the MPH Program Requirements starting on page 13.